 The original VBA model focussed on referral to local Stop Smoking Services.
 Some areas no longer offer a Stop Smoking Service to all people who smoke and there is now a wider set of options for stop smoking support.
 The updated VBA+ model reflects the fact that patients interested in stopping smoking should be referred to the best locally available support.

-In some areas this will remain the local Stop Smoking Service, in others this will include trained colleagues in pharmacy, primary care, mental health, maternity and acute care settings.
+In some areas, this will remain the local Stop Smoking Service.
+In others this will include trained colleagues in pharmacy, primary care, mental health, maternity and acute care settings.

 Importantly, the principles and merits of VBA+ remain the same: promote quit attempts and link people to evidence-based stop smoking support.

-As with any clinical skill it is important to ensure this training is refreshed periodically.
+As with any clinical skill, it is important to ensure this training is refreshed periodically.
 All those who have previously completed the NCSCT VBA modules can now retake the online VBA+ courses and receive a new certificate of competence as a refresher.

+It trains healthcare professionals in the ease and effectiveness of implementing VBA: Ask, Advise, Act.
 Taken from the NCSCT online module, this film can be used as a stand-alone resource for local training courses.

-Product code 30DVD
+Product code: 30DVD

 These resources are designed to complement our National Smoke-Free Pregnancy Incentive Scheme (NSPIS) online training module: Click here for the training module